Our Attorneys

 Meet Matthew Shapiro

-Mr. Shapiro has been a guest speaker on several occasions including PlanStrongTV with David Holland, The Ormond Beach Chamber of Commerce's Economic Power Hour, and several workshops hosted by the Small Business Development Center.
+In addition to his legal practice, Mr. Shapiro frequently shares his knowledge as a guest speaker.
+He has appeared on PlanStrongerTV with David Holland, spoken at the Ormond Beach Chamber of Commerce’s Economic Power Hour, and participated in workshops hosted by the Small Business Development Center.

-Mr. Shapiro is an active member of the community serving on the Ormond Beach Neighborhood Improvement Advisory Board, and the Board of Directors for the Dunn Blount Chapter of the American Inns of Court.
-Mr. Shapiro also served multi-year terms as general counsel for the Ormond Beach Chamber of Commerce and the Volusia Young Professionals Group.
-He is a graduate of Ormond Beach Leadership IX and Daytona Beach Leadership XXXIII.
+Deeply committed to his community, Mr. Shapiro served for ten years on the Ormond Beach Neighborhood Improvement Advisory Board.
+He is a past president of both the Dunn Blount Chapter of the American Inns of Court and the Young Lawyers Division of the Volusia County Bar Association.
+He has also served as general counsel for the Ormond Beach Chamber of Commerce and the Volusia Young Professionals Group.
+Mr. Shapiro is a graduate of Ormond Beach Leadership IX and Daytona Beach Leadership XXXIII.

 Matthew Shapiro's Blog